 |McGrath Family Farms||Homepage|

-Baby Purple French beans are available at farmers markets in the early summer and sometimes can even be found in early fall.
+Baby Purple French beans are available in the summer and early fall months.

 Recipes that include Purple Baby French Beans.
 One is easiest, three is harder.